When Does it Snow in Tromsø?: Best Months for a Winter Wonderland

 When it comes to snowfall, you may get lucky and have some snow, but until you reach December or even mid to late December, there’s a chance it won’t be enough for cross-country skiing, snowshoeing, snowmobiling, and dog sledding.

-My favorite dog-sled tour, this self-driving dog-sled adventure, starts running tours again in mid-November.
-However, note that these tours may be canceled, or you may run on an autumn dog sled if there’s not enough snow on the ground early in the season.
+My favorite dog-sled tour, this self-driving dog-sled adventure, starts offering tours again in mid-November.
+However, note that these early-in-the-season tours may be canceled, or you may run on an autumn dog sled (with wheels instead of a snow sledge) if there’s not enough snow on the ground early in the season.

-Just remember that the week around Christmas is the busiest time of year for travel in Tromsø, so be sure to book all activities ahead of time.
-Even in August as I write this post, I’m seeing that this week is completely sold out for a lot of popular activities like dog sledding!
+Just remember that the week around Christmas is the busiest (and most expensive) time of year for travel in Tromsø, so be sure to book all activities ahead of time.
+Even months ahead, this particular week often books up for the most popular and space-limited activities like dog sledding!